Anthony George: Career

-Soap opera star

-George's longest-running success came from his decades-long career in daytime television soap-operas.
+George's longest-running success came from his decades-long career in daytime soap operas.
 In 1967, George replaced Mitchell Ryan as the brooding Burke Devlin on Dark Shadows.
-Some months later, the character was "killed" in a plane crash, and George created the role of Jeremiah Collins in a flashback to the year 1795.
+Some months later, the character was killed in a plane crash, and George created the role of Jeremiah Collins in a flashback to the year 1795.
 The story ran for most of 1967, until Jeremiah was killed off.
-George obtained further roles on CBS's Search for Tomorrow (as Dr. Tony Vincente, 1970–75) and One Life to Live (as Dr. Will Vernon #3).
+George obtained further roles on CBS's Search for Tomorrow (as Dr. Tony Vincente, 1970–75) and One Life to Live (as Dr. Will Vernon).

-In the late 1970s and early 1980s, One Life to Live was written and produced by many Dark Shadows alumni, which led to a scene where former Dark Shadows stars George, Nancy Barrett, and Grayson Hall, as their Llanview counterparts, wondered where they had previously met.
 After being written out of One Life to Live in 1984, George continued to make sporadic film and television appearances.
 In 1988, he played the role of Alex Karides in "Baja, Humbug" in the CBS crime drama, Simon and Simon.

+Death

+George died of complications from emphysema in Newport Beach, California, on March 16, 2005.
+His death was announced by his longtime partner, actor Earl Holliman.